2025 in PDC: Asian Championship

-The PDC Asian Championship featured 48 players – national qualifiers and players from the Asian Tour Order of Merit – and took place on 13–14 September in Qingdao.
+The PDC Asian Championship featured 48 players – national qualifiers and players from the Asian Tour Order of Merit – and took place from 13 to 14 September in Qingdao.
 The winner, Lourence Ilagan, qualified for the 2025 Grand Slam of Darts.
 The results of the knockout stage are shown below.

 Championship Darts Circuit (CDC)

 The Championship Darts Circuit (CDC) is the PDC Global Affiliate Tour for players from North America.
 The 2025 calendar consisted of 16 events organised over six weekends.